Shoppers find grocery shelves bare due to virus, weather - NewsBreak

 Generally, the system works; Dankert notes that bare shelves have been a rare phenomenon over the last 20 months.
 It’s just that additional complications have stacked up on that baseline at the moment, she said.

 As it has with staffing at hospitals, schools and offices, the omicron variant has taken a toll on food production lines.
-Sean Connolly, the president and CEO of Conagra Brands, which makes Birds Eye frozen vegetables, Slim Jim meat snacks and other products, told investors last week that supplies from the company’s U.S. plants will be constrained for at least the next month due to omicron-related absences.Why are at-home COVID-19 rapid test prices rising?
+Sean Connolly, the president and CEO of Conagra Brands, which makes Birds Eye frozen vegetables, Slim Jim meat snacks and other products, told investors last week that supplies from the company’s U.S. plants will be constrained for at least the next month due to omicron-related absences.Going virtual: COVID outbreak drives schools to switch

 Worker illness is also impacting grocery stores.
 Stew Leonard Jr. is president and CEO of Stew Leonard’s, a supermarket chain that operates stores in Connecticut, New York and New Jersey.
 Last week, 8% of his workers – around 200 people – were either out sick or in quarantine.
 Usually, the level of absenteeism is more like 2%.